 Scientists have identified around 400 species of fungi that can break down petroleum– or plant-based plastic, which could allow it to be used to make new materials.1

 This discovery comes at a critical time, as governments and businesses worldwide reckon with the inefficiencies, high costs, and technical limitations that have put recycling rates at an all-time low.
-Along with other nature-sourced tools like bacteria and insects, future composting and recycling facilities could put fungi to use to degrade plastics and even help make new ones.
+Along with other nature-sourced tools like bacteria and insects, future composting and recycling facilities could use fungi to degrade plastics and even help make new ones.

 What are plastic-eating mushrooms?